-Joe Alonzo’s practice focuses on complex commercial litigations and cross-border disputes.
-He has represented clients through all phases of high-profile, high-value litigations before state and federal courts, in state and federal administrative and regulatory proceedings, and in arbitrations and mediations.
-Joe also has significant experience litigating claims brought pursuant to the Anti-Terrorism Act and Alien Tort Statute.
+Joe Alonzo’s practice focuses on complex, high-value commercial litigations and cross-border disputes.
+Over the past two decades, he has represented clients through all phases of litigations before state and federal courts throughout the US, including the US Supreme Court and federal and state trial and appellate courts, as well as in state and federal administrative and regulatory proceedings and in arbitrations and mediations.
+Joe regularly serves as counsel to foreign governments and a broad range of private companies and their senior executives, including international financial institutions and multinational corporations.

 Award Mouse thought multimedia interface book medal screen monitor